brianchinphd/SynPUFCostAnalysis/README.md

 The Goal: The goal of this project was to build a simple, reproducible PMPM trend framework to test whether observed cost movement reflected real medical trend or denominator mix effects.

 The Results: In Connecticut SynPUF data, raw market PMPM declined 15.5% from 2008 to 2009, but the full-year (12-month) cohort showed a +5.4% PMPM increase.
 This divergence indicated a coverage-duration mix distortion that masked underlying cost trend in the aggregate view.
+I also built a lightweight review dashboard and memo-generation workflow to turn validated trend outputs into a reusable analyst-facing reporting tool.

 The Takeaway: This project provides a defensible PMPM audit workflow that separates population-mix artifacts from underlying trend and improves confidence in cost trend interpretation before action is taken.
+The dashboard extension also shows how the same analysis can be packaged for faster repeat review and stakeholder communication.